 Marielle has a background in Behavioural Science and History from McGill University, where she conducts research on consciousness and mindfulness in the education setting.
 In particular, she is interested in the intersection of cultural norms and behavioural science.
 Committed to using her skills for social good, Marielle worked as a research associate for an NGO focused on implementing educational programs in remote and indigenous communities in the Philippines.
 In her work, Marielle seeks to combines her interest in cultures and her passion for behavioural science to create a positive social impact across various domains.

 Neil is a PhD researcher in Political and Social Science at the European University Institute.
 He is interested in the heuristics individuals use to develop attachments to political parties.
 He holds an MPhil in Politics from the University of Oxford, where he participated in numerous research assistantships at the Department of Politics and International Relations and the Centre for Experimental Social Science.

-Andrew is a master’s student in comparative social policy at the University of Oxford.
+Andrew is a DPhil candidate in Politics at the University of Oxford.
 He is a graduate of Carnegie Mellon University, where he studied public policy and behavioral economics, and was a research and teaching assistant to Dr. George Loewenstein.
 At CMU, he worked as a researcher at the BEDR Policy Lab, conducting experiments on topics ranging from confirmation bias in voting beliefs to the efficacy of various incentives for inducing pro-social behavior.
 Andrew is particularly interested in the behavioral and psychological effects of poverty and inequality, and how folk conceptions of fairness shape attitudes towards these phenomena.
 His writing has been published and republished at The American Interest, Marginal Revolution, Arts & Letters Daily, Real Clear Policy, and his hometown paper, the Pittsburgh Post-Gazette.